dm3-org/dm3-spec/whitepaper/whitepaper_v1.md

 In web3, however, there are various ways to counteract this.
 Similar to web2, a blacklist of known spam addresses can be blocked.
 A significant advantage, however, is that the sender cannot be manipulated, since the packet sent to the delivery service must be correctly signed.

-Furthermore, it can be required that the nonce must be greater than a certain value, which means that transactions have already been sent with the private key associated with this address, i.e. that this address is already in use.
+Furthermore, it can be required that the nonce of the address ENS is referring to must be greater than a certain value, which means that transactions have already been sent with the private key associated with this address, i.e. that this address is already in use.
 This would mean a significantly higher effort for a potential spammer, since he cannot utilize unused addresses.

 ```[PIC SPAM REDUCTION]```